 On all other bike frames, your avatar takes a drink occasionally.
 The Tron bike doesn’t include a bidon, so your avatar won’t be taking any virtual sips.
 Just don’t forget to drink in the real world!

 You Light Up My Life

-Idiosyncrasies aside, there’s no other bike on Zwift that lets you change the color of your tires.
+Idiosyncrasies aside, there’s no other racing bike on Zwift that lets you change the color of your tires.
 You can dial in your bike color to match just about any kit quite nicely.
 Put the slider in the just the right spot and you’ll get a multi-color light show as you ride.
 Thanks, Tron bike!

 Where Did It Come From?

 Wait… you haven’t seen the movie?
-Here’s a clip from the original Tron movie released in 1982.
-And below is a clip from the 2010 version.
+Here’s a clip from the original Tron movie released in 1982: